XRPLF/XRPL-Standards/XLS-20/README.md

    newly-minted NFT would have a sequence number of 258, which is a duplicate of what she issued through authorized minting before she deleted her account.

+## History

+This spec, at revision 10, describes XLS-20 with [the `fixNFTokenRemint` amendment](https://xrpl.org/known-amendments.html#fixnftokenremint)https://xrpl.org/known-amendments.html#fixnftokenremint active.
+For earlier versions of this spec, please see [the commit history](https://github.com/XRPLF/XRPL-Standards/commits/master/XLS-20).